 When to Consider a Tummy Tuck

-- If the shape of your abdomen has been affected by pregnancy or massive weight loss.
+The shape of your abdomen has been affected by pregnancy or massive weight loss.
 You feel that your protruding abdomen is unattractive.
 Your self-confidence is negatively affected by the contour of your stomach.

-- You will have a scar (located in the bikini area).
+You will have a scar (located below your bikini line).

 These are just a few of the pros and cons to weigh when considering a tummy tuck in Nashville, TN.
 If you want to focus on what is unique to you, please consult with your Nashville plastic surgeon.